h3rald/h3/docs/md/key-concepts.md

 ### Store

-H3 essentially uses something very, *very* similar to [StoreOn](https://github.com/storeon/storeon) for state maagemennt *and* also as a very simple client-side message dispatcher/subscriber.
+H3 essentially uses something very, *very* similar to [StoreOn](https://github.com/storeon/storeon) for state management *and* also as a very simple client-side message dispatcher/subscriber (seriously, it is virtually the same code as StoreOn).
 Typically you'll only use the default store created by H3 upon initialization, and you'll use the `h3.dispatch()` and `h3.on()` methods to dispatch and subscribe to actions (messages).

 The current application state is accessible via the `h3.state` property.